Understanding High Blood Pressure -- Diagnosis & Treatment

 Eat right.
-Studies show that a diet low in salt and fat and high in fruits and vegetables can significantly lower blood pressure.
+Studies show that a diet low in salt and high in fruits and vegetables can significantly lower blood pressure.
 Also, make sure you get enough vitamins and minerals -- some studies show that having the recommended daily amounts of vitamin C, vitamin E, potassium, magnesium, and calcium can improve heart health.
 Your diet should also include low-fat dairy products.

 Exercise.
 Regular aerobic activity, such as brisk walking on most days of the week, can lower blood pressure.
 Regularity of exercise is as important as intensity.

 Limit alcohol.
 Women should drink no more than one alcoholic drink per day; men should limit intake to two drinks or fewer.
 "One drink" means one 5-ounce glass of wine, one 12-ounce beer, or one 11/2-ounce shot glass of hard liquor.